-Choosing the right amplifier for your turntable is crucial to getting the most out of your vinyl collection.
-An amplifier converts the signal from your turntable to a level that your speakers can reproduce.
-But what exactly should you look for when buying one?
-Here are some important points to consider.
+Choosing the right amplifier for your turntable is crucial for optimal enjoyment of your vinyl collection.
+An amplifier converts the signal from your turntable to a level your speakers can reproduce.
+But what exactly should you look for when purchasing one?
+Here are some key points to consider.

 Setup and photo: music_on_vinyl